Ride-share driver escapes serious injury after bricks fall from facade of Manhattan building

 Click here for updates on this story

-NEW YORK (WCBS, WLNY) — A ride-share driver says he escaped serious injury after bricks fell from a building and landed right on his car in Manhattan’s Meatpacking District.
+NEW YORK, NY (WCBS) — A ride-share driver says he escaped serious injury after bricks fell from a building and landed right on his car in Manhattan’s Meatpacking District.

 It happened early Monday afternoon on Gansevoort Street, right across from the Whitney Museum.
 The victim spoke to CBS News New York right after being released from the hospital.